Guinea Hog: History

 This breed, the American Guinea hog retained its black colour but lost the red tint and is sometimes called a black Guinea.
 These pigs were popular with subsistence farmers, not only through their ability to forage for themselves, but also because their habit of eating snakes made the farmyard safe for children and livestock.

 The breed fell out of favour after around 1880, and for a while was in danger of being entirely lost.
 The red Guinea no longer exists and its exact relationship with the American Guinea and what proportions of other breeds are in its background are not known for certain.
 However, that there is a relationship is shown by the occasional birth of a reddish pig to the normally bluish-black American Guinea parents.
 It is suspected that there were a number of distinct American Guineas in the past.
 In 2005 the American Guinea Hog Association was formed which works to ensure its continued existence.
 The Guinea hog is also included in Slow Food USA's Ark of Taste, a catalog of heritage foods in danger of extinction.

-The Chicago Lincoln Park Zoo for a number of years was home to several guinea hogs.

-Guinea Hogs as pets

-Guinea Hogs are one of many smaller breeds that are known to be kept as pets, though not as popular as the Potbelly pig or the Kunekune pig.